 Robert Doar, American Enterprise Institute

 Bob Woodson, The Woodson Center

 Ron Haskins, Brookings Institution

 Michael D. Tanner, Cato Institute

-- Arthur Brooks’ Ted Talk calling for innovative solutions and for conservatives and liberals to work together to lift more people out of poverty.
+- Arthur Brooks’ Ted Talk calling for innovative solutions and working together to lift more people out of poverty.

 - AEI/Brookings Bipartisan Poverty Report 2015